-The fact that the charity offers support to over 50,000 people each week – to know it’s helping that many people is a dream come true.
+The fact that the charity offers support to over 50,000 people each week – to know it’s helping that many people are a dream come true.

-5. What was your inspiration behind writing your first book Saying Goodbye?
+5. What was your inspiration for writing your first book Saying Goodbye?

 When I was going through loss, I had needed two things: personal stories I could relate to, and something I could pick up daily to give me support.
 So this is the book that I set out to write in Saying Goodbye.